finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 Let's dive in...

 ## defining HTTP contracts
-An HTTP contract is created by defining a ```RouteSpec``` which takes some typed-parameters at a particular path:
+An HTTP contract is created by defining a ```RouteSpec``` which takes some typed parameters at a particular path:

 ```scala
 val activeOnly = Header.optional.boolean("listOnlyActive")